tonyduan/matrix-completion/README.md

 #### License

-This library is available under the Eclipse Public License.
+This code is available under the Eclipse Public License.